MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-basic-experience.md

 This extension is intended for small businesses and can support up to three users.
 If you need more users you must upgrade to a [!INCLUDE[prod_short](includes/prod_short.md)] licence and uninstall this extension.

 > [!NOTE]
-> As of now, this extension is available only for customers in Denmark and Iceland.
+> As of now, this extension is available only to customers in Denmark and Iceland.

 ## <a name="whats-available"></a>What's available